benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 --header 'Authorization: Bearer {your token here}'
 ```

-If more than one product codes, call the multiple endpoint with the region and season as path parameters and a comma-separated list of `productCodes` as a query parameter:
+If more than one product code, call the multiple endpoint with the region and season as path parameters and a comma-separated list of `productCodes` as a query parameter:

 ```
 curl --location --request GET 'https://product.api.nike.net/product/v1/USA/SP2020?productCodes=314193-117,654321-101' \